 With all ministries and opportunities, please do not feel pressured to give time, talent or resources.
 Rather, we offer these opportunities as ways that we as a community of Christ can use our blessings to bless others.
-When it comes to these and other ministries, the most important offering you can give is your prayers.
 Thank you.

 We are a place of welcome and respite.
 We are also a place where our voices and actions must reflect Jesus’ directives to all of us.
-We are a work in progress, but we will work to examine our hearts, minds, words and actions so that we can be part of the solution.
+We are a work in progress as we work to examine our hearts, minds, words and actions so that we can be part of the solution.